qmk/qmk_firmware/keyboards/planck/keymaps/monsieurluge/readme.md

 ## Design goals

-- qwerty, azerty and gaming layouts
+- qwerty, custom and gaming layouts
-- (todo) ergonomic layout
 - increase the accessibility to the main coding symbols
 - use a function key to access the multimedia functions
 - (90% done) the gaming layout gives access to more keys when playing with the fingers on the WASD keys